The Catacombs of Solaris: Critical reception

 Critics praised The Catacombs of Solaris as an art game that provided unique player experiences with perception and disorientation.
-Writing for Kotaku, Heather Alexandra stated the game "captures the playfulness of a hall of mirrors and the austerity of a museum," praising the game for its "exciting colors and motion."
-More lukewarm praise was provided by Philippa Warr of Rock Paper Shotgun, who stated that whilst the game was a "curious, well-executed riff on perspective and exploration", whilst critiquing the game for its "disorientation", stating the game induced motion sickness.
+Writing for Kotaku, Heather Alexandra stated the game "captures the playfulness of a hall of mirrors and the austerity of a museum," praising it for its "exciting colors and motion."
+More lukewarm praise was provided by Philippa Warr of Rock Paper Shotgun, who stated that the game was a "curious, well-executed riff on perspective and exploration", whilst critiquing the game for its "disorientation", stating that it induced motion sickness.
 Danielle Riendeau of Vice described the game as "dizzying at times, forever disorienting, and always intriguing," stating the game was "evocative in the best way" and imbued with "psychedelic" and "alien" qualities.
 Following MacLarty's prompt of "finding your favorite room" Emma Kidwell of Kill Screen praised the open-ended nature of the experience, stating "I felt free to create whatever experience I wanted", comparing the experience to visiting a museum exhibition.

 Several critics praised The Catacombs of Solaris Revisited in reviving attention to the innovative qualities of the original game.
 Naomi Norbez of Game Curator praised the unsettling tone of the experience, noting that the lack of ambient noise and an exit created a "terrifying, strange madness" to the experience, noting that the game succeeded in its goal to "find an artistic experience, something that speaks to the player."
-In a follow-up for Rock Paper Shotgun, Emile Reed stated that Revisited was a "contemplative and creative single-player experience," encouraging players to treat playing the game "as a as a chance to collaborate with some sort of alien environment to make some dazzling visuals."
+In a follow-up for Rock Paper Shotgun, Emile Reed stated that Revisited was a "contemplative and creative single-player experience," encouraging players to treat playing the game "as a chance to collaborate with some sort of alien environment to make some dazzling visuals."
 Writing for Eurogamer, Steve Hogarty resonated with the game's "nauseating and claustrophobic experience", stating the game was the "most indoors I've felt since lockdown began" and describing it as "the terrifying sensation of being lost inside an infinite cage that won't stop changing shape."